anderramirez-qa/qa-manual-testing-portfolio/Project2-RegistrationTesting/bug_reports.md

 High

 ### Description
-The Address and Phone fields can be filled with addresses shorter than the established minimum
+The Address and Phone fields can be filled with data shorter than the established minimum

 ### Steps to Reproduce
 1. Open Employee Registration form
 2. Enter short address (e.g., 3 characters)
 3. Enter short phone number (e.g., 5 characters)
 4. Fill the remaining fields with valid data
-5. Click on "submit"
+5. Click on "Submit"

 ### Expected Redult
 - The system should not accept addresses or phone numbers shorter than 10 characters (established minimum)